cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

     ***NOTE*** - In a live environment, transactions will continue to occur until all incoming traffic to the SQL Server is stopped.
 You will simulate this scenario in the next steps before completing the cutover.

-    - To simulate live transactions on the source database (SQL Server 2019 - AdventureWorks 2019) do the following edits to the following database tables:
+    - To simulate live transactions on the source database (SQL Server 2019 - AdventureWorks2019) do the following edits to the following database tables:
       - HumanResources.JobCandidate --> Add a column (HireFlag).
 Make it a bit data type.
 Allow Nulls.
 Update any 5 rows by setting HireFlag to 1.
       - Production.ProductReview --> Insert 2 new reviews for Product ID 988 and  795

     - [Complete the migration cutover.](https://learn.microsoft.com/en-us/azure/dms/tutorial-sql-server-managed-instance-online-ads#complete-migration-cutover)
       - [Instructions for tail-log backup.](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/back-up-the-transaction-log-when-the-database-is-damaged-sql-server?view=sql-server-ver15#SSMSProcedure)

-5. Verify that the last transactions made before cutover reflect on the Azure SQL Managed Instance - AdventureWorks2019.
+5. Verify that the last transactions made before cutover reflect on Azure SQL Managed Instance - AdventureWorks2019.

 Great job!
 You just completed the second module!
 Move on the third module, [SQL Server 2012 => Offline migration - Microsoft Data Migration Assistant (DMA) migration to Azure SQL DB](/training/sql2012dma.md)